Skinny Taste

 Location: Sonoma County, Calif.

-From the blog: “This blog is full of recipes and information on how to eat a plant-based that is free of salt, oil and sugar.
+From the blog: “This blog is full of recipes and information on how to eat a plant-based #diet that is free of salt, oil and sugar.
 Recipes focus on the use of whole foods (still in their naturally grown state) except for a handful of minimally processed foods used for convenience (canned beans, frozen produce, non-dairy milks).
 Recipes are all vegan, meaning they don’t call for any animal foods or ingredients.
 Where applicable I note substitutions to lower fat and eliminate gluten.”

 Facebook followers: 10,148